Keylong Villages

 Hidden Tips Only Repeat Visitors Know

-- Hire local drivers for day trips—they know shortcuts during sudden roadblocks.
+- Hire local guides for treks; they know shortcuts and hidden viewpoints.

-- Stock up on snacks in Manali—options in Keylong are limited and pricier.
+- Stock up on snacks in Manali; options are limited en route.

 Frequently Asked Questions